Country manager (Ethiopia), Finnish Red Cross; Founder and board member, StepEurope

 Name: Tewodros Negash

 Why I chose this programme: During my undergraduate studies and subsequent exposure in a pan-African child rights organization, I decided to advance my understanding of the practical and theoretical underpinnings of human rights and chose to pursue an LLM in International Human Rights Law.
 Back then, I heard very positive feedback about the master’s programme from a close friend who was already enrolled in the programme.
 As a student, I thoroughly enjoyed the programme and would highly recommend it to anyone looking for a study place.

 One of the main strengths of the programme is the freedom it gives to students to choose from a variety of courses covering a wide area of law.
 The lecturers and programme director were also always available to provide guidance and support when needed.
-After graduation I worked as a Project Coordinator for multicultural activities at the Finnish Red Cross, before moving to the UK where I worked with the British Refugee Council as Children’s Adviser for unaccompanied asylum seekers arriving to the UK.
-I am currently working as Refugee Resettlement Team Leader for London Borough of Lambeth.
+After graduation I worked as a Project Coordinator for multicultural activities at the Finnish Red Cross, before moving to the UK where I worked with the British Refugee Council as Children’s Adviser for unaccompanied asylum seekers arriving to the UK and as Refugee Resettlement Team Leader for London Borough of Lambeth.
+I am currently working as a country manager (Ethiopia) for the Finnish Red Cross.
 I have no doubt that the practical knowledge, experience and insight gained during my master studies gives me the edge required in today’s ever competitive job market.

 The studies: The master’s programme offers a range of options from compulsory subjects, optional courses and self-study ones.
 It was also an exciting opportunity to attend advanced courses that attract professionals from all over the world.

 Additional comments: Alongside the master’s study, I highly recommend finding a place to volunteer work or internship.
 It will help a lot in the search for a first job.
 Do not also forget the obvious: keep yourself warm!